 How to calculate calories burned running

 Use a calories burned running calculator, fitness trackers such as a fitness device like Fitbit, or a Garmin running watch.
-Lastly, using a running app like Joggo will not only calculate calories burned but will also help you with your diet and body weight exercises.

 How many calories burned when running a mile?